rsksmart/devportal-1.0/rif/multisig/architecture/contracts.md

 Parameters:
 - `masterCopy`: Address of master copy.
 - `data`: Payload for message call sent to new proxy contract.
-It allows the creation of new SafeProxy and its setup in a single transaction.
+It allows the creation of new SafeProxy instances and their setup in a single transaction.

 ### `ProxyCreation`